platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 ### 3. Add the Drupal module

-To add the Redis module to your project using [Composer](https://getcomposer.org/), run the following command:
+To add the Redis module to your project, run the following command:

 ```bash
 composer require drupal/redis